-Prerequisite: completion of 10.0 units of university creditions including CHYS 1110 and PSYC 2222
+Prerequisites: completion of 10.0 units of university credit including CHYS 1110

 An examination of issues of culture and race in childhood and adolescence.
 Attention is focussed on the multicultural nature of modern society and the on-going struggle towards the corresponding values of inclusion and anti-racism in practice, research and social policy.